Grand Central Hall: Current use

 In 2018 Grand Central Hall was taken over by local business owners, who redeveloped the Hall, basements and upper floors.
 The New Liverpool Grand Central integrates luxury hotels with boutique bars, live music and event spaces, a wedding hall and an assemblage of restaurants making up the food-hall, The Grand Bazaar.

+In early 2022, the lease holders were forced to vacate due to a reported £1.2m outstanding rent. and therefore the venue was shut for a period of time with all events cancelled.

+In early 2023, the property was reopened as The Dome at Grand Central after major refurbishments bringing capacity to over 3,500.
+The refurbishment included renovations to sound systems, lighting, venue amenities, air-conditioning systems, and stage facilities.